11 Day Trips to Check Out On Your Columbus, OH, Getaway

 Known as the “home of many inventions” and the “birthplace of aviation,” Dayton is a destination with a rich history and a creative spirit.
 Embarking on this one-hour and 10-minute road trip from Columbus, OH, promises you arts, museums, and an overarching industrial vibe.

-If you find yourself fascinated by things that move, Dayton has two different museums that’ll really rev your engine.
+If you’re fascinated by things that move, Dayton has two different museums that we think will really rev your engine.
 The National Museum of the U.S. Air Force is home to over 350 planes, earning it the title of the world’s largest (and oldest) aviation museum.

 Dayton

-Who doesn’t love the theatre?
-Immerse yourself in the narrative of the show at the impressive Benjamin & Marian Schuster Performing Arts Center or the quaint hall of the historic Victoria Theater.
-After all, the play’s the thing!
+If you want to stay in Dayton a little later into the evening, immerse yourself in the narrative of the show at the impressive Benjamin & Marian Schuster Performing Arts Center or the quaint hall of the historic Victoria Theater.

 Mohican State Park, OH

-Another magical nature reserve within driving distance from Columbus, Mohican State Park offers tourists a year-round hub for outdoor recreation.
-Just one hour and ten minutes away is this natural playground, full of fun no matter the weather.
+Another magical nature reserve within close driving distance from Columbus, Mohican State Park offers tourists a year-round hub for outdoor recreation.
+This natural playground is just one hour and ten minutes away, and it’s full of fun no matter the weather!

 Mohican State Park

-During your Mohican State Park adventure, plan a stop at the site’s most popular natural landmarks, Clear Fork Gorge and Lyon’s Falls.
-On a hot summer day, water tubing down the Mohican State Scenic River is one of the most popular things for locals to do—and tourists almost always join in.
-Of course, fishing, swimming, and canoeing are also possible here.
+During your Mohican State Park adventure, we would recommend a stop at the site’s most popular natural landmarks, Clear Fork Gorge and Lyon’s Falls.
+On a hot summer day, water tubing down the Mohican State Scenic River is one of the most popular things for locals to do—and, from our experience, tourists almost always join in.
+Fishing, swimming, and canoeing are also possible here.

 Yellow Springs, OH